Everyone plays an important role in supporting graduate student mental health and wellbeing.

 There is a team of people at UBC who are experienced at dealing with graduate students in distress and can help.
 Every situation is a bit different, but the comprehensive guide mentioned above offers a general protocol.
 For questions or concerns not addressed on this page, contact:

-Director, Academic Support, Office of the Dean, Faculty of Graduate and Postdoctoral Studies
+Associate Director, Student Academic Support, Office of the Dean, Faculty of Graduate and Postdoctoral Studies

 Additional resources and Contact numbers